Biancabrown/lab_presentation/lab_meeting_presentation.md

 Total length is 250 bp

-### Seuqencing
+### This image represents a demultiplexed sequence after Illumina sequencing.

 ![alt-text-1](https://raw.githubusercontent.com/Biancabrown/lab_presentation/master/image_2.jpeg "title-1")

-### Multiple sequences of different amplicons
+### This image represents multiple sequences within a single sample.
 ![alt-text-1](https://raw.githubusercontent.com/Biancabrown/lab_presentation/master/image_3.jpeg "title-1")

-We get those sequences in a fastq file.
-We get a fastq file for each of samples
+When Illumina sequencing is complete, we recieve sample data in a "demultiplexed" state, which corresponds to one (in the case of single-end sequencing) or two (in the case of paired-end sequencing) fastq files.
+Below is an example of what a few lines of a fastq file look like.

 ```
 Sample 1